Garg Aviation

 He shall be—

-(ii) the holder of a current Instrument Rating.
+(ii) The holder of a current Instrument Rating.

 Note - In the absence of a current Instrument Rating, an applicant will not be permitted to impart instruction in Instrument Flying.

-He shall have demonstrated his competency as a Flight Instructor by performing procedures and manoeuvres prescribed in the syllabus by day and by night to the satisfaction of an approved Examiner within a period of six months immediately preceding the date of application.
+He shall have demonstrated his competency as a Flight Instructor by performing procedures and maneuvers prescribed in the syllabus by day and by night to the satisfaction of an approved Examiner within a period of six months immediately preceding the date of application.

-(f) Flight Instruction —
+Flight Instruction

 After completing the experience requirement as laid down in clause (c), the applicant shall undergo a Flight Instructor’s Course approved by the Director-General before undergoing the skill test as mentioned in clause (e) and shall provide evidence of —

-(i) having received instructions in flight instructional techniques including demonstration, student practices, recognition and correction of common student errors; and
+(i) Having received instructions in flight instructional techniques including demonstration, student practices, recognition and correction of common student errors; and

-2. Validity -
+2. Validity

-(a) The rating shall be valid for a period of twelve months from the date of issue of the rating.
+(i) The rating shall be valid for a period of twelve months from the date of issue of the rating.

-(b) In the case of renewal, the period of validity of the rating shall be for a period of twelve months which shall commence from the date following the date of expiry of the previous validity subject to the condition that the application for renewal has been submitted within one month preceding the date of expiry and all other requirements for renewal are met on the date of application.
+(ii) In the case of renewal, the period of validity of the rating shall be for a period of twelve months which shall commence from the date following the date of expiry of the previous validity subject to the condition that the application for renewal has been submitted within one month preceding the date of expiry and all other requirements for renewal are met on the date of application.

-(c) In cases other than those referred to in clause (b), the validity of renewal of the rating shall commence from the date of renewal of the rating.
+(iii) In cases other than those referred to in clause (b), the validity of renewal of the rating shall commence from the date of renewal of the rating.

-3. Renewal —
+3. Renewal

 The Flight Instructor’s Rating may be renewed on receipt of satisfactory evidence of the applicant —

-(a) having satisfactorily completed not less than twenty hours of flight time as a Flight Instructor within a period of twelve months immediately preceding the date of application for renewal; or
+(i) Having satisfactorily completed not less than twenty hours of flight time as a Flight Instructor within a period of twelve months immediately preceding the date of application for renewal; or

-(b) having satisfactorily completed a Flight Instructor’s refresher course approved by the Director- General and the flying tests within a period of six months immediately preceding the date of the application for renewal as laid down in clause (e) of paragraph 1.
+(ii) Having satisfactorily completed a Flight Instructor’s refresher course approved by the Director- General and the flying tests within a period of six months immediately preceding the date of the application for renewal as laid down in clause (e) of paragraph 1.

-4. Aircraft Rating—
+4. Aircraft Rating

-5. Extension of aircraft rating—
+5. Extension of aircraft rating

-For extension of aircraft rating to include additional types of aeroplanes/helicopters, as the case may be, having an all-up-weight exceeding five thousand seven hundred Kgs., the applicant shall be required to produce evidence of —
+For extension of aircraft rating to include additional types of airplanes/helicopters, as the case may be, having an all-up-weight exceeding five thousand seven hundred Kgs., the applicant shall be required to produce evidence of —

-(c) having satisfactorily completed the flying tests as laid down in para 1(e) on the type desired to be included in this rating.
+(iii) Having satisfactorily completed the flying tests as laid down in para 1(e) on the type desired to be included in this rating.

 Note — Requirements mentioned in (b) and (c) may be varied by the Director-General under special circumstances in the case of an experienced Flight Instructor who has successfully completed a course approved by the Director- General.

-Subject to the validity of endorsements and ratings in the Pilot’s licence of which this Flight Instructor’s Rating forms a part and also any endorsement on this rating, the privileges of the holder of a Flight Instructor’s Rating shall be :—
+Subject to the validity of endorsements and ratings in the Pilot’s license of which this Flight Instructor’s Rating forms a part and also any endorsement on this rating, the privileges of the holder of a Flight Instructor’s Rating shall be :—

 Provided that this privilege shall be subject to any directions that may be issued by the Director- General in this behalf to Flying Training Organisations.